Choosing a designated group employer for payroll tax

 DGE nominated by the group

-You can nominate yourself as the DGE online using OSRconnect when registering as an employer.
+You can nominate yourself as the DGE when you register for payroll tax.
 If you are already registered, complete an annual return if your status changes on 30 June.
 If your status changes on any other day, complete a final return.

 DGE chosen by the Commissioner